ibm-skills-network/author-workbench-knowledgebase/docs/labs/tools/cloud-ide.md

 More commands can be found in the Kubernetes [documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands)

-## Embeddable AI (All CloudIDE versions)
+## Embeddable AI (All Cloud IDE versions)

 Cloud IDE supports various Embeddable AI services includes Text-To-Speech, Speech-To-Text, and various Watson NLP services (e.g. sentiment, emotion, etc.).
 Learners have immediate access to all of these services (via HTTP API calls) to learn, test, and embed in their applications.
-Moreover, Skills Network provides images for all of these services so learners can _deploy_ the services to the provided Code Engine Project, alongisde their applcations (only availble in CloudIDE with Kubernetes and CloudIDE with Openshift).
+Moreover, Skills Network provides images for all of these services so learners can _deploy_ the services to the provided Code Engine Project, alongisde their applcations (only availble in Cloud IDE with Kubernetes and Cloud IDE with Openshift).

 ### Using the provided Services